-The leadership team is led by the Principal who is the Accounting Officer for the Academy, who is supported in all financial matters by the Assistant Principal (Business) who acts as the Principal Finance Officer of the Academy.
-The leadership team also consists of a Vice Principal and one further Assistant Principal and three Associate Assistant Principals.
+The leadership team is led by the Headteacher who is the Accounting Officer for the Academy, who is supported in all financial matters by the Business Manager who acts as the Principal Finance Officer of the Academy.
+The leadership team also consists of a Deputy Headteacher an Assistant Headteacher, a Director of Maths, a Director of Sport and the Safeguarding Lead.

 The senior leadership team manage the Academy, implementing the policies agreed by the governors and reporting back to them on progress.
-The Principal and Assistant Principal (Business) are responsible for the authorisation of spending within agreed budgets.
+The Headteacher and Business Manager are responsible for the authorisation of spending within agreed budgets.
 Some spending control is devolved to middle leaders within the Academy.